cooljeanius/A_New_Order/README_egallager_mods.txt

 as there's a lot of other cleanups to be done, too:

- - switching commenting-out of code to ifdef-ing out of code, or just removing it (mostly done?)
+ - switching commenting-out of code to ifdef-ing out of code, or just removing it (done!)
  - "Khalifate" to "Dunefolk" renaming (done!)
- - varying more quantities by difficulty (mostly done?)
+ - varying more quantities by difficulty (done!)
  - general copyediting of text (it's mostly pretty well-written for a work authored by a non-native English speaker, but there's a lot of text, and typos slip thru...)
- - ensuring all calls to {MESSAGE} use the CAPTION_TEXT parameter when relevant (done from about halfway thru until the end; need to go back to fix up the beginning though)
+ - ensuring all calls to {MESSAGE} use the CAPTION_TEXT parameter when relevant (done with all the easy-to-fix ones; some of the harder-to-fix ones still remain, though)

 Anyways, here are my per-scenario notes: